wendyverdonk93/docs/content/payments/methods/wallet/paypal/activation.md

 3. Under **Payment methods**, select the **PayPal** checkbox.
 4. Click **Save.**

-**Note:** You can also link each website to a separate PayPal business account.
-Otherwise, all websites use your main PayPal business account.
+**Note:** You can link each website to a separate PayPal business account, or all websites can use your main PayPal business account.

 Your account is now configured.
 We strongly recommend testing some transactions before processing live payments.